 Most models have a seat width between 16 and 20 inches.
 You can determine the proper width by measuring the user’s hips from one end to the other.
 To avoid pressure wounds, ensure that their hips aren’t touching the chair sides.
 The seat depth should be about one or two inches away from the back of the knee to help prevent blood vessel constrictions in the legs.

-Wheelchairs are designed with either fixed or detachable armrests and legrests.
+Wheelchairs are designed with either fixed or detachable armrests and leg rests.
 Full-length wheelchair armrests are typically recommended for people who frequently perform stand pivot transfers.
+Desk-length armrests

 Some wheelchairs also feature an adjustable backrest.
 You can measure the back height from the person’s collarbone to the seat.
 Adjustable backrests are often useful for people who are above or below average height.